rbitas/Tableau-challenge/README.md

 # Tableau-challenge
 DataViz Bootcamp HW

-*Note Raw data CSV files were to large to add to github*
+*Note: Raw data CSV files were to large to add to github*

 Dataset was retrived from: https://s3.amazonaws.com/tripdata/index.html